Toronto FC Academy: International matches

 TFC Academy joined with Chile giants Colo-Colo.
 The Toronto FC Academy squad played their first game against opponents outside the Canadian Soccer League on Tuesday June 29, 2010.
 The Academy tied Colo-Colo 4–4.
-The U16 team competed Liga MX International tournament on August, 2017.
+The U16 team competed Liga MX International tournament in August 2017.
 Toronto FC III participated in the Dallas Cup 2018.

 TFC Juniors

 The Toronto FC Juniors, also known as the TFC Juniors, is part of the youth academy and development system of Toronto FC.
 It is a curriculum based program, for players aged six to thirteen, specializing in grassroots development with a professional coaching staff.
 The program holds camps regionally and has held camps in Toronto, Pickering, Vaughan, Stoney Creek in Hamilton, Oakville, and Markham.
 The Toronto FC Juniors program is one of Toronto FC Academy's main sources for prospects alongside their network of scouts.

 Regional partners

 In 2015, Toronto FC formed a partnership with the Ontario Soccer Association, with the OSA recognizing TFC as the top of the pyramid in Ontario with respect to the player pathway for elite men's soccer.
 Following this, TFC began to form regional partnerships with various youth clubs.

 TFC Academy has made regional partnerships with local youth clubs in other Ontario cities re-branding under the TFC name - Windsor TFC, London TFC, and Ottawa TFC.
 Windsor TFC was the re-branded name from Windsor Stars SC, whose senior team plays in League1 Ontario.; London TFC was re-branded from FC London, whose senior team retained their name in L1O; Ottawa TFC was formed from a merger of Cumberland United SC and Capital United SC.

 In 2021, the club announced three new regional partners: Kitchener TFC, Hamilton TFC, and DeRo TFC.
-Kitchener TFC rebranded from Kitchener SC, Hamilton TFC rebranded from Mount Hamilton Youth SC (Mount Hamilton is also part of the Hamilton United group that competes in League1 Ontario and DeRo TFC rebranded from DeRo United Futbol Academy.
+Kitchener TFC rebranded from Kitchener SC, Hamilton TFC rebranded from Mount Hamilton Youth SC (Mount Hamilton is also part of the Hamilton United group that competes in League1 Ontario) and DeRo TFC rebranded from DeRo United Futbol Academy.